Joan MIRO (1893-1983)

 The series of Constellations was completed in September 1941.
 Miro kept the secret until an exhibition in New York in 1945.
 Pollock was convinced by a possible non-figurative artistic transposition of an observable reality.
 With the Constellations of Miro modern art has just crossed the Atlantic.

-On June 21 in London, Sotheby's sells as lot 45 the eighth opus of Miro's Constellations, dated 13 April 1940.
+The eighth opus of Miro's Constellations is dated 13 April 1940.
 Its unusually simple title, Femme et Oiseaux, prefigures the favorite themes of the artist for the rest of his career.
 In this sky that calls for peace, Joan Miro is not calmed : the woman howls.
+It was sold for £ 24.5M by Sotheby's on June 21, 2017, lot 45.
+Please watch the video shared by the auction house.

 Varengeville is one of the prettiest villages on the Normandy coast.
 Braque has his workshop and spends summers there.
 Calder is a frequent visitor.
 In this small land's end Miro calms his anxieties by contemplating the immensity of the night sky.